developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When an Android Package Name is specified, the intent becomes an Explicit Intent and the intent can ONLY be sent to an application or service with that Package Name and no other.
 This can increase security and is often used when the intent being sent requires any sensitive data.
 It is generally mandatory to specify the additional Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Class** whenever a Package Name is specified, since an Explicit Intent is always sent to an Android Component, which is identified by a Package Name and a Class within that Package.

-- When no Android Package Name is specified, the intent becomes an Implicit Intent and the intent may be sent to any application or service that has registered its ability to handle that intent.
-This can increase flexibility and is often used when the intent being sent requires no sensitive data and when it may be desirable to dynamically control which application or service is ultimately invoked to handle that intent.
+- When no Android Package Name is specified, the intent becomes an Implicit Intent and the intent might be sent to any application or service that has registered its ability to handle that intent.
+This can increase flexibility and is often used when the intent being sent requires no sensitive data and when it might be desirable to dynamically control which application or service is ultimately invoked to handle that intent.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Class